psi4/psi4/doc/sphinxman/source/conda.rst

 Binary Distribution
 ===================

-|PSIfour| is available as a pre-compiled binary for Linux architectures
+|PSIfour| is available as a pre-compiled binary for Linux and Mac architectures
-(Mac coming soon) through `Continuum Analytics
+through `Continuum Analytics
 <https://store.continuum.io/cshop/anaconda/>`_, the company that produces
 `Anaconda Python <http://docs.continuum.io/anaconda/index.html>`_ (a full-fledged scientific python environment with package manager `conda